Munster Senior Hurling Championship: Beginnings

 The inaugural Munster Championship featured Clare, Cork, Limerick, Tipperary and Waterford.
 Cork and Tipperary contested the first match on Sunday 27 May 1888.
 Despite losing, Cork advanced to the Munster semi-final as Tipperary champions Clonoulty used players from other clubs to supplement their team.
 Such a format was not yet allowed.
 A replay was ordered in Cork but Clonoulty refused to play anywhere in Cork stating a preference for Kilmallock.
 As a result of their refusal to play they were disqualified.
 The inaugural Munster final between Cork and Clare was to be played on Wednesday 29 August 1888, however, the provincial showpiece ended in disarray.
 Clare champions Ogonelloe, who had received a walkover from South Liberties of Limerick in the semi-final, however, this was later disputed.
 Before the final commenced South Liberties took to the field to play Ogonelloe, with the winners competing in the final later that day.
 The officials decided then not to play either game.
 It was then decided to play the final in Cork on Sunday 2 September 1888, however, Clare refused to travel and Cork were awarded the title.

 Postponements, disqualifications, objections, withdrawals and walkovers were regular occurrences during the initial years of the championship.
 Kerry became the sixth and final team to enter the championship in 1889, however, the championship ended without a final once again as Kerry conceded a walkover to Clare.

-On Sunday 28 September 1890, the very first Munster final took place.
+On Sunday 28 September 1890, the first Munster final took place.
 Cork won their first title on the field of play after a 2–00 to 0–01 defeat of Kerry.
 Since then the championship title has been awarded every year except in 1908 when Tipperary were awarded the title after being granted a walkover by Kerry.